codatio/codat-docs/docs/using-the-api/managing-companies.md

 </Tabs>

-If you need to add a company to a group use the [Add company to group](/platform-api#/operations/add-company-to-group) endpoint.
+If you need to add an existing company to a group, use the [Add company to group](/platform-api#/operations/add-company-to-group) endpoint.

 <Tabs>